Nexus-Mods/extension-quickbms-support/README.md

 **Verbose Mode**

 QBMS will output additional information as it runs its operations.
+Please note that QBMS seems to occassionally hang during operations when this flag is set.

 **Quiet Mode**

-The opposite of Verbose; will log less information.
+The opposite of Verbose; will log less information - also less chances for QBMS to hang.

 **Create Log**

-Saves stdout and stderr output to a quickbms_log.txt file which can be found inside the application data folder, default location:
+Saves stdout and stderr output to a quickbms.log file which can be found inside the application data folder, default location:
 ```
 “%APPDATA%/Vortex/quickbms.log”
 ```